isa-group/Beet/README.md

 ![Executing Beet](https://github.com/user-attachments/assets/569e6919-39c2-4945-a16b-13f15d47330c)

 Beet requires Java JDK 17 to run.
-The `src/test/resources/examples` directory of the repository contains examples belonging to different industrial APIs
+The `src/test/resources/examples` directory of the repository contains some examples belonging to different industrial APIs that can be used as input for Beet.
+[This repository](https://github.com/juaaloval/Beet-examples) contains the files used as input for all the APIs used in our publications.
-(Amadeus Hotel, GitHub, Marvel, OMDb, Spotify, Yelp and YouTube).

 The [Input CSV format](https://github.com/isa-group/Beet/wiki/Beet#input-csv-format) section of the repository wiki describes the format that the CSV files provided to Beet must follow.